Camino Finisterre6 Days & 5 Nights 4.7 Read 22 reviews

 The distances and ascent/descents are approximations of the recommended routes.

-The pilgrim’s passport is issued by the church of St James, you can obtain one at the start of your walk in the pilgrim’s office or the local church in town.
-You need to get the passport stamped in churches, restaurants and hotels along the way.
-At the end of the walk, in Santiago, you can obtain your Compostela Certificate (only if you have walked the last consecutive 100km).
-For the other sections of the trail, the passport is used as a souvenir with all the colourful stamps you will receive.
+The pilgrim’s passport is issued at the Pilgrims Office in Santiago.
+You need to get your passport stamped in churches, restaurants and hotels along the way.
+To receive a Compostela Certificate you need to have walked the last consecutive 100km, for the other sections of the trail, the passport is used as a souvenir with all the colourful stamps you will receive.

 Santiago de Compostela Cathedral Restoration